verrazzano/docs/content/en/docs/reference/API/OAM/LoggingTrait.md

 weight: 2
 draft: false
 ---
-The LoggingTrait custom resource contains the configuration for an additional logging sidecar with a custom image and fluentd config.
+The `LoggingTrait` custom resource contains the configuration for an additional logging sidecar with a custom image and Fluentd configuration file.
-Here is a sample ApplicationConfiguration that includes a LoggingTrait.
+Here is a sample `ApplicationConfiguration` that includes a `LoggingTrait`.
-To deploy an example application with this LoggingTrait, replace the ApplicationConfiguration of the [ToDo-List]({{< relref "/docs/samples/todo-list" >}}) example application with the following sample.
+To deploy an example application with this `LoggingTrait`, replace the `ApplicationConfiguration` of the [ToDo-List]({{< relref "/docs/samples/todo-list" >}}) example application with the following sample.

 ```yaml
 apiVersion: core.oam.dev/v1alpha2